India–Morocco relations

 India–Morocco relations are the bilateral ties between Morocco and India.
 Morocco has an embassy in New Delhi, and Consulates in Mumbai and Kolkata.
 India operates an embassy in Rabat.
 Both nations are part of the Non-Aligned Movement.

+Historical

+Arab Explorer Ibn Battuta from Tangier, Morocco visited Delhi in early 1300s where he was made judge by the Sultan of Delhi Muhammad Bin Tughlaq.

 In the United Nations, India supported the decolonisation of Morocco and the Moroccan freedom movement.
 India recognised Morocco on June 20, 1956 and established relations in 1957.
 The Ministry of External Affairs of the Government of India states that "India and Morocco have enjoyed cordial and friendly relations and over the years bilateral relations have witnessed significant depth and growth."

-Historical

-Arab Explorer Ibn Battuta from Tangier, Morocco visited Delhi in early 1300s where he was made judge by the Sultan of Delhi Muhammad Bin Tughlaq.
+In January 2017, India wholeheartedly welcomed Morocco’s return to African Union, which has strengthened Africa’s Unity.

 Exchanges and Trade relations

 India was Morocco's 4th largest trading partner 13th largest supplier in the first half of 2021.
+India is one of the major markets for Moroccan phosphate and its derivatives.

 A high-level Moroccan trade delegation led by Ambassador Mohamed Maliki visited India on a six-day visit in November 2021.
 Maliki declared that the country had a national plan to increase their presence in India.
 He also announced that the country would open a consulate in Bangalore.